snkashis/android-docs/src/pages/map-sdk/overview/styling-map.md

 ## Changing the default style

-As powerful as styling the map can be, to get started using the Map SDK, it offers six professional styles that will look great in your app:
+As powerful as styling the map can be, to get started using the Maps SDK, it offers six professional styles that will look great in your app:

 1. **Mapbox Streets:** Mapbox Streets is a comprehensive, general-purpose map that emphasizes legible styling of road and transit networks.
 2. **Outdoor:** Mapbox Outdoors is a general-purpose map with curated datasets and specialized styling tailored to hiking, biking, and the most adventurous use cases.